 Short read for everyone: we found a malicious Chrome extension that stole login data from a crypto trading site.
 Tracing the domain it talked to uncovered a second malicious extension.
 That second extension's public metadata contained the developer email, which led to a third malicious extension.
-All three behave the same way: they quietly read session data (cookies, localStorage, IndexedDB) and send it to attacker servers.
-Below is the full investigative flow and the actual code we found.
+All three behaved the same way: they quietly read session data and sent it to attacker servers.

 How it started: discovering Axiom Enhancer

-We discovered Axiom Enhancer a malicious extension first through our extension analyzer.
+We first identified Axiom Enhancer through our extension analyzer.

 Axiom Enhancer Analysis

-• and sends that data to an external URL.
+• and posted that data to an external endpoint.

 (() => {